hmajid2301/stegappasaurus/README.md

 ---------------------------------------------------------------------------------------------------

 This is a mobile app made with React Native and Expo.
 The app allows user to encode and decode messages within images using Steganography.
 This is a rewrite of my dissertation project, written in my third year of university.
-It includes more features such as;

-* Share Encoded Images
-* Encode/Decode JPEGs and GIFs

 ## Getting Started